drizm-team/django-commons/README.md

 ### 0.2.2

-- Fixed bug with view selection for
+- Fixed a bug with view selection for
 SelfHrefField

 ### 0.3.0